 Going back to basics is essential.
 The relation between your hips and your spine is what counts, so focus on that in your practice.
 Start with this straightforward exercise, which you can do at home.

 Try gently putting golf balls while keeping your backside against a wall.
 Do this until you get the feel of this, then you will know what your spine angle should be.
 If you can get this right, then you will find it easier to get your swing smooth and powerful when you are out on the course.

 Once you have mastered this, you should work on your address position.
 With your hips pushed back and your spine tilted over, that relationship between the hips and the spine is what you want to maintain as you swing the club.
 To get this right, you need to concentrate on the position of your hips.
 I stress this because folks often get this wrong and make things more complicated than they need to be.

 Here is what I mean, if you are early extending with your golf swing, then parts of your body will not feel right, not just your hips.
 Your head will come forward, and your arms will be cramped down by your sides.
 You may focus on the posture of your head or your arms at this point, but this will be wrong.
 Your head and your arms are not causing the problem.
 The position of your hips is causing the problem.

 So, get your hips in the right place in relation to your spine by doing ‘the backside against the wall’ drill.
 Once you are happy with this, move on to these other drills to correct early extension when you take a proper golf swing.

 Repeat this until it becomes very familiar.
-You want these movements to enter your muscle memory, the way to get that to happen is to practise and practise a lot.
+You want these movements to enter your muscle memory.
+The way to get that to happen is to practice and practice a lot.
 Notice that the action in your hips is transferring energy.
 You want your hips to be at a thirty to forty-degree angle to your spine at the impact with the ball.